scadavid0/website/index.md

 # Hi, I'm {{fill author}}

-im a studuying electrical engineering at umich : )
+I'm a sophomore electrical engineering student at the University of Michigan.

 foo foo